AhmadALi-glitch/intelligence/README.md

 - classes
 - subjects

-#### this project is mainly focused for showcasing my UI/UX and animations experience
+#### this project is mainly focused for showcasing my UI/UX and animations skills